-What You Should Know About Anxiety and Your Dog
+What You Should Know About Anxiety in Dogs

 What many dog owners do not realize about their dogs is that they can suffer from mental health issues much like a human being can.
 For example, depression and anxiety are both very real conditions that dogs can suffer from.

-If you are concerned about your dog’s behaviors or you are just curious about how anxiety could affect your dog, get to know more about canine anxiety.
+If you are concerned about your dog’s behaviors or you are just curious about anxiety in dogs, get to know more about canine anxiety.
 Then you can take your dog to the veterinarian at the first sign of anxiety troubles.